-The CCE work happening across NCCC is not documented comprehensively in this primer; there are many, many more examples.
-We include at least one example from each of NCCC's 39 member campuses as illustrations of how CCE is being undertaken in the service of these 17 priorities.
+The CCE work happening across NCCC at the time the first edition was released in 2020, is not documented comprehensively in this primer; there are many, many more examples.
+We include at least one example from each of then-NCCC's 39 member campuses as illustrations of how CCE is being undertaken in the service of these 17 priorities.
 The descriptions of the examples draw on information available on campus websites and on personal communication.
 We have done our best to accurately represent the work and anticipate learning more about these and other examples from across the state as our work continues on the Series of which this primer is a part.